Atlas-OS/Atlas/README.md

 Go ahead and join our [discord](https://discord.gg/FdvUEEU864) if you have any questions!

 ## Brand kit
 Want to make your own Atlas wallpaper?
 Maybe mess around with our logo to make your own design?
-We have this accessible to the public to spark new creative ideas accross the community.
+We have this accessible to the public to spark new creative ideas across the community.
 [Check out our brand kit](https://atlasos.net/brand/AtlasOS_Brand_Kit.7z).

-We also have our own dedicated area in the discussions tab so you can share your work with other creative geniuses and maybe even spark some inspiration too! [here](https://github.com/Atlas-OS/Atlas/discussions/categories/community-artwork).
+We also have a dedicated area in the discussions tab so you can share your work with other creative geniuses and maybe even spark some inspiration too!
+[Here](https://github.com/Atlas-OS/Atlas/discussions/categories/community-artwork).

 ## Disclaimer

-By downloading, modifying, and utilizing any of these images, you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of these images are pre-activated, you **must** use a genuine key.
+By downloading, modifying, and or utilizing any of these images, you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of these images are pre-activated, and you **must** use a genuine key.